Brottweiler/Merged-Damage-Sounds/README.md

 [![GitHub license](https://img.shields.io/badge/license-WTFPL-blue.svg)](http://www.wtfpl.net/about/)
 [![Github All Releases](https://img.shields.io/github/downloads/Brottweiler/Merged-Damage-Sounds/total.svg)](https://github.com/Brottweiler/Merged-Damage-Sounds/releases)

-Alpha/Beta Minecraft hurt sound (ugh!) merged with new hit sounds, and removed background noise!
+>Alpha/Beta Minecraft hurt sound (ugh!) merged with new hit sounds, and removed background noise!

-How it was done:
+How it was done
 ------
 Using [Audacity](http://audacityteam.org/), I ran the noise profiler on the old `hurt.ogg` sound, to remove a background noise that was present.